Anastasia67422/Russian-Verb-Conjugator/README.md

-Use the text sample to try it out!
+Use the text samples to try it out!

 **If there's an error occur, reload the page and try again.
 The AI is wonky sometimes...